MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/configure.md

+---
+description: How to configure git
+---
 # Configure
-> How to configure git

 ## Edit directly